How to Get Equity Out of Your Home Without Refinancing

 What is the difference between refinancing and a home equity loan?

-Refinancing involves replacing your existing mortgage with a new one, often to reduce your interest rate or change your loan term.
+Refinancing involves replacing your existing mortgage loan with a new one, often to reduce your interest rate or change your loan term.
 A home equity loan, on the other hand, is a separate loan that you take out in addition to your mortgage.
 It allows you to cash out your equity without refinancing the original mortgage.
 The amount you can borrow with a home equity loan is based on the amount of equity you’ve built up in your home.

 Final thoughts on getting equity out of your home without refinancing